 BSX is short for Bicycle Supercross, it’s a stripped back variation of BMX racing.
-With two separate tracks for riders to compete against each other in a one on one elimination style format.
+Riders compete against each other in a one on one elimination style format.
 Instead of physical strength riders depend on skills and finesse, on a track like this even the smallest mistakes can be costly.
 As much as it’s challenging and fun for riders, it’s also designed for spectators and more particularly to raise money for the Royal Children’s Hospital Foundation.
 All profits raised from gate takings, auctions, raffles and merchandise sales go to the Royal Children’s Hospital.

 What are the rules?